The WMFRC's definition of deployment:

 Warm Line Call Service

-The Warm Line Call Service is a confidential, informal telephone support network.
-It services to connect families with community resources and pertinent activities and events.
+The Warm Line Call Service is a confidential, informal telephone or email support network.
+With a goal of connecting families with community resources and pertinent activities and events.
 In addition, The Warm Line provides an empathetic ear, recognizing and appreciating the challenges experienced by families of deployed members.
-Our Warm Line Call Service is run by volunteers.
-We aim to reach out to all families as often as possible during a work-related seperation.

 The anticipation of the return of a loved one can be both exciting and stressful, perhaps invoking a great deal of anxiety.
 The WMFRC offers Reunion Briefings that may be conducted on a one-on-one basis or in larger groups as the need presents.
-The WMFRC Social Worker is present and a representative from the Base Chapel may also be present, to ensure that families receive valuable information and assistance throughout the homecoming.
+The WMFRC Mental Health Coordinator is present and a representative from the Base Chapel may also be present, to ensure that families receive valuable information and assistance throughout the homecoming.